Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 The 1886 Crescent Hotel & Spa

-In the Crystal Ballroom at the 1886 Crescent Hotel & Spa, I didn’t indulge in the restaurant’s ten or sixteen-ounce signature steaks as I’m not a diehard carnivore.
-Instead, I overstuffed myself on an eight-ounce pan-fried panko grouper filet and avocado risotto.
-At the same time, Bill Ott, the hotel’s Director of Marketing and Communications, regaled us with stories of the hotel’s rather unusual history.
+We dined in the Crystal Ballroom at the 1886 Crescent Hotel & Spa with Bill Ott, the hotel’s director of marketing and communications.
+Although I didn’t sample the restaurant’s signature ten or sixteen-ounce steaks as I’m not a die-hard carnivore, I over-indulged on an eight-ounce pan-fried panko grouper filet and avocado risotto as Ott regaled us with stories about the hotel’s unusual history.

 Let’s just say that Ott is much more than a good communicator.
 He’s a quintessential Southern storyteller who is as adept at telling tales as he is at officiating at weddings dressed as Elvis.
-Ever since he got ordained for ten bucks online as a Universal Life Church minister, he’s been moonlighting weekends, mostly at themed weddings where he dresses for and acts the part.
+Ever since he got ordained as a Universal Life Church minister for ten bucks online, he’s been moonlighting weekends, mostly at themed weddings where he dresses for and acts the part.

 Spirited Former Guests and Residents

 As a raconteur, Ott is the perfect representative for the Crescent because the hotel enjoys a multilayered and storied history.
-Constructed in 1886 for $294,000 by railroad tycoons of the Eureka Springs Improvement Company, the hotel was originally the most exclusive and opulent year-round resort west of the Mississippi.
+Constructed in 1886 for $294,000 by railroad tycoons of the Eureka Springs Improvement Company, the establishment was initially the most exclusive and opulent year-round resort west of the Mississippi.

 The property has since been through a number of iterations, once as The Crescent College for Women, then later as the Baker Hospital, a notorious phony “cancer hospital” that con artist Dr. Norman Baker operated for three years until his arrest.